mjx888/im2mesh/README.md

 ## How to start

-After downloading Im2mesh package ([releases](https://github.com/mjx888/im2mesh/releases)), I suggest you start with [Im2mesh_GUI app](https://github.com/mjx888/im2mesh/tree/main/Im2mesh_GUI%20app) in the folder, which will help you understand the workflow and parameters of Im2mesh.
+After downloading Im2mesh package, I suggest you start with [Im2mesh_GUI app](https://github.com/mjx888/im2mesh/tree/main/Im2mesh_GUI%20app) in the folder, which will help you understand the workflow and parameters of Im2mesh.
 A detailed tutorial is provided in [Im2mesh_GUI Tutorial.pdf](https://github.com/mjx888/im2mesh/blob/main/Im2mesh_GUI%20Tutorial.pdf). **Note that Im2mesh_GUI is for 2D images.**

 Then, you can learn to use Im2mesh package in the folder "Im2mesh_Matlab" or "Im2mesh_Octave".
 20 examples are provided. demo01-18 are for 2D images. demo19-20 are for 3D voxel images.

 - If you're using MATLAB,  examples are live script `mlx` files (`demo01.mlx` ~ `demo20.mlx`).
 If you find some text in the `mlx` file is missing, please read the `html` file instead.
 - If you're using Octave,  examples are `m` files (`demo01.m` ~ `demo10.m`).
 - Examples are also available as `html` files in the folder "demo_html".
-- You can skip demo04-06 and demo10-11.
-These several demo are kept for historical reason.
+- You can skip demo04 and demo09.
+These demos are kept for historical reason.
 - If you're only interested in 3D voxel images, you can skip demo01-18.

 **Examples:**